-As at November 30, 2020, the Company had promissory notes bearing interest at fixed rates of 10%-24% per annum and a line of credit bearing interest at a fixed rate of 5% per annum.
+Interest rate risk is the risk that the value of a financial instrument or cash flows associated with the instrument will fluctuate due to changes in market interest rates.
+Interest rate risk arises from interest bearing financial assets and liabilities that the Company uses.
+As at November 30, 2021, the Company had the CEBA loans bearing interest at a fixed rate of 5% per annum.
 As the Company had no variable rate interest bearing financial instruments, the Company is not exposed to interest rate risk.